Saori Obata: 2005

 Obata started the Asian swing with a disappointing loss in the second round of qualifying in the Tier II tournament in Beijing, before making it through three rounds of qualifying in Seoul.
 She then beat María Vento-Kabchi in the first round, before going out to eighth seed Marion Bartoli.
-She then received a wildcard into the Tier III Japan Open, and won her opening round against Martina Suchá, before losing 6–1 6–4 to third seed Tatiana Golovin.
+She then received a wildcard into the Tier III Japan Open, and won her opening round against Martina Suchá, before losing 1–6, 4–6 to third seed Tatiana Golovin.
 She moved on to the Tier III event in Bangkok, winning through qualifying with wins over Carly Gullickson, Natalie Grandin and top seed Shenay Perry.
-She also won her opening round against Mashona Washington 6–2 6–3, before falling to top seed Nadia Petrova 6–3 6–2.
-Obata then suffered a disappointing first-round loss as top seed to Jin-Hee Kim in the first round of the $50k event in Busan.
-Her final Asian event of the year was in Shenzhen for a $50k event, where she reached the semi-finals, beating Qiu Sisi, Shengnan Sun and Tomoko Yonemura before losing to Tamarine Tanasugarn in straight sets.
+She also won her opening round against Mashona Washington 6–2, 6–3, before falling to top seed Nadia Petrova 3–6, 2–6.
+Obata then suffered a disappointing first-round loss as top seed to Kim Jin-hee in the first round of the $50k event in Busan.
+Her final Asian event of the year was in Shenzhen for a $50k event, where she reached the semifinals, beating Sisi Qiu, Sun Shengnan and Tomoko Yonemura before losing to Tamarine Tanasugarn in straight sets.
 Her final event of the year, in December, was a first round loss in the $50k event in Palm Beach Gardens to Alisa Kleybanova.

 After a mixed year, Obata ended the year ranked 108 – placing her on the cusp of automatic entry to the Australian Open.